budacom/bandiera-client-ruby/README.md

 gem 'bandiera-client'
 ```

-Configure the host and port of Bandiera server in your initializer file.
+Configure the host and port of Bandiera server in your initializer file, and optionally a default_group name ("default" if not set) and logger (Logger if not set).

 ```ruby
 require 'bandiera_client'